collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review

-Even though these command line instructions say they are for reviewing pull requests, these instructions can actually be used by any maintainer to work on and push additional commits to any branch, regardless of whether it's a feature branch or pull request branch.
+The instructions on this slide can actually be used by any maintainer to work on any branch they have write permission to.

-If a pull request has already been made, the additional commits will be automatically added to the pull request branch, up to the point that the pull request is believed to be finished and a maintainer merges it.
+If a pull request has already been made, the additional commits will be automatically added to the pull request, up to the point that the pull request is merged.

-For a pull request submitted through the shared repository, we use the command $ git fetch origin to fetch the new pull request branch into the .git folder, where it will be a remote-tracking branch referred to by <remote-name>/<branch-name>.
-We create a new branch and insert the contents of the remote-tracking branch into it.
-We can merge master to make sure the branch is up-to-date and can push additional commits to the branch.
+For a shared repository pull request, we use the command $ git fetch origin to fetch the updates into the .git folder.
+The pull request branch will now be a remote-tracking branch referred to as <remote-name>/<branch-name>.
+We create and checkout to a new local branch and insert the contents of the remote-tracking branch into it.
+We can merge master to make sure the branch is up-to-date and we can push additional commits to the branch.

 For a pull request submitted through a fork, we create a new branch off master and pull in the contents of the pull request branch from the fork.
 We can also push additional commits if we have been given permission to edit the pull request.